-- Alexandra Primary School recognises that it is possible for any member of staff or adult working on behalf of the school, including volunteers, governors, contractors, agency and third party staff (including supply teachers), visitors and contractors, to behave in a way that: - o indicates they have harmed a child, or may have harmed a child; - o means they have committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
+- Alexandra Primary School recognises that it is possible for any member of staff or adult working on behalf of the school, including volunteers, governors, contractors, agency and third party staff (including supply teachers), visitors and contractors, to behave in a way that: - o indicates they have harmed a child, or may have harmed a child; - o means they have committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - o behaved or may have behaved in a way that indicates they may not be suitable to work with children. - At Alexandra Primary School we have processes in place for continuous vigilance, so we can maintain environment that deters and prevents abuse and challenges inappropriate behaviour.
+To do this we aim to create the right culture and environment so that staff feel comfortable to discuss matters both within and, where it is appropriate, outside the workplace (including online) which may have implications for the safeguarding of children.
+All staff and volunteers should feel able to raise concerns about poor or unsafe practice (including online) and potential failures in the school safeguarding regime.
 The leadership team takes all concerns or allegations received seriously.
-If a member of staff, volunteer or other adult is concerned at the lack of response or feels their concerns will not be taken seriously then they should consider Whistle blowing - see section below. - Allegations should be referred immediately to the Headteacher who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member. - In the event of allegations of abuse being made against the Headteacher, staff are advised that allegations should be reported to the chair of governors who will contact the LADO. - The school's procedures are consistent with local safeguarding procedures and practice guidance.
-In line with KCSIE 2022, we have policy and procedures in place that covers: - o Allegations that may meet the harms threshold - o Concerns that do not meet the harm threshold - o behaved in a way that has harmed a child, or may have harmed a child and/or - o possibly committed a criminal offence against or related to a child, and/or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children
+If a member of staff, volunteer or other adult is concerned at the lack of response or feels their concerns will not be taken seriously then they should consider Whistle blowing see section below. - Allegations should be referred immediately to the Headteacher who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member. - In the event of allegations of abuse being made against the Headteacher, staff are advised that allegations should be reported to the chair of governors/chair of the management committee/proprietor of an independent school who will contact the LADO. - The school's procedures are consistent with local safeguarding procedures and practice guidance.
+In line with KCSIE 2023, we have policy and procedures in place that covers: - o Allegations that may meet the harms threshold - o Concerns that do not meet the harm threshold